 King Abdullah II:

-His Majesty King Abdullah II is the 43 rd generation direct descendant of the Prophet Muhammad.
-King Abdullah assumed his constitutional powers as King of the Hashemite Kingdom of Jordan on February 7, 1999, the day his father, the late King Hussein, passed away.
-Following in his late father’s footsteps, King Abdullah has placed great emphasis on improving Jordan’s economy and streamlining the government, which will lay the foundations to allow Jordan to enter the next century with confidence.
+His Majesty King Abdullah II is the 43rd generation direct descendant of the Prophet Muhammad.
+King Abdullah II assumed his constitutional powers as King of the Hashemite Kingdom of Jordan on February 7, 1999, the day his father, the late King Hussein, passed away.
+Following in his late father’s footsteps, King Abdullah II has placed great emphasis on improving Jordan’s economy and streamlining the government, which would lay the foundations to allow Jordan to enter the next century with confidence.